vhoyer/blog/src/posts/nuxt-js-how-i-approached-theming-or-whitelabel-a-nuxt-application.md

 > To make the alias work we had to choose a prefix to use in the paths, as we didn't want to enable this fallback import work by default for all imports to better describe when you read a file, which files are probably being overridden by the system.
 >
 > So we went with `%system` as we also did't want to use `@` as a prefix since it was too similar to the `@scope/package` syntax npm has gone for, and we didn't want people to thing that `@system/components/bla.vue` was a different package.
+We just really wanted to make it very obvious that something out of the ordinary was happening in that import.

 Then we take this instance of the 'aliasesPlugin` and pass it down to webpack and it does it's magic.